 Everyone seems to have this weird perception that van life is the greatest thing in the world and that it’s going to change their life.
 Reality is that it isn’t for everyone, it’s really just glorified homelessness and the lack of a steady environment can get to people.
 It’s become almost a cliché now to say that it isn’t like the pretty pictures on Instagram but that’s the truth — 95% of the time it’s bloody ugly.

 Why did you decide to leave in the first place?

-Mitch: There’s a few different factors as to why we left, I guess the obvious being that we were both so over the constant routine of school followed immediately by Uni.
+There are a few different factors as to why we left, I guess the obvious being that we were both so over the constant routine of school followed immediately by uni.
 We wanted to get out and explore, and looking back I think the passing of my Nan (who was Australia’s biggest fan) was actually a massive part of why we choose to stick to our own country.

 What’s been your rough route and how long has it taken for you to complete?

 It’s impossible to see all of Australia without doing a least a little bit of backtracking at some point, so our route is a little bit messy.
 It’s pretty much a big anti-clockwise loop starting in Sydney, up to Cairns, across to Darwin, down to Adelaide, Melbourne, Tassie and then back up to Sydney.